 Ron: Just perfect.
 Perfect, Chris.

-Chris' wedding present to Ben: The state letter that assigned them both to Pawnee where Ben met his future wife in a frame.
+- Chris' wedding present to Ben: a framed copy of the state letter that assigned them both to Pawnee where Ben met his future wife.

-"Ron, listen to me very carefully.
+Leslie: Ron, listen to me very carefully.
 I lost my father when I was ten, I don't have any brothers, and Ken Burns never wrote me back.
 So I am not getting married without you there to walk me down the aisle.
-End of discussion."
+End of discussion.

-The usually taciturn Ron tells Leslie:
+- The usually taciturn Ron tells Leslie:

 "You are a wonderful person.
 Your friendship means a lot to me.
-And you look very beautiful"
+And you look very beautiful."

 Ben: In my time working for the state government, my job sent me to 46 cities in 11 years.
 I lived in villages with 8 people, rural farming communities, college towns, I was sent to every corner in Indiana.
-And then I came here and I realised that this whole time, I was just wandering around everywhere, just looking for you.
+And then I came here and I realized that this whole time, I was just wandering around everywhere, just looking for you.

 Leslie: The things that you have done for me, to help me, support me, surprise me, to make me happy, go above and beyond what any person deserves.
 You're all I need.
 And I love you and like you.